JetBrains/Qodana/topics/gitlab.md

       - qodana --cache-dir=$CI_PROJECT_DIR/.qodana/cache
 ```

-In this configuration, the [`image:name`](https://docs.gitlab.com/ee/ci/yaml/#image) keyword pulls the %product%
+In this configuration, the [`image:name`](https://docs.gitlab.com/ee/ci/yaml/#image) keyword pulls the %instance%
 [Docker image](docker-images.md) of your choice.

-The [`cache`](https://docs.gitlab.com/ee/ci/caching/) keyword configures GitLab caches to store the %product% cache,
+The [`cache`](https://docs.gitlab.com/ee/ci/caching/) keyword configures GitLab caches to store the %instance% cache,
 so subsequent runs will be faster.

-The [`script`](https://docs.gitlab.com/ee/ci/yaml/#script) keyword runs the `qodana` command and enumerates the %product%
+The [`script`](https://docs.gitlab.com/ee/ci/yaml/#script) keyword runs the `qodana` command and enumerates the %instance%
-configuration options described in the [](docker-image-configuration.xml) section.
+configuration options described in the [](docker-image-configuration.topic) section.

 The `variables` keyword defines the `QODANA_TOKEN` [variable](https://docs.gitlab.com/ee/ci/variables/#define-a-cicd-variable-in-the-ui)
 referring to the [project token](project-token.md) generated in Qodana Cloud.
-This token is required by the paid %product%
+This token is required by the paid %instance%
 [linters](pricing.md#pricing-linters-licenses), and is optional for using with the Community linters.

 You can see these sections to learn how to generate the project token:

 * The [](cloud-onboarding.md) section explains how to get the project token generated while first working with Qodana Cloud
-* The [](cloud-projects.xml#cloud-manage-projects) section explains how to create a project in the existing Qodana Cloud organization
+* The [](cloud-projects.topic#cloud-manage-projects) section explains how to create a project in the existing Qodana Cloud organization

 ## Inspect specific branches

-Using the [`only`](https://docs.gitlab.com/ee/ci/yaml/index.html#only--except) keyword, you can tell %product% which
+Using the [`only`](https://docs.gitlab.com/ee/ci/yaml/index.html#only--except) keyword, you can tell %instance% which
 branches to inspect.
 To inspect only the `main` branch and incoming merge requests, you can use this configuration:

 ```yaml